 The DPD is not likely to give rise to impacts (either alone or in combination with other plans and projects) on the Natura 2000 site.
-None of the individual objectives, options or policies (including alternatives for flexibility) are likely to impact on the Natura 2000 site.

 Describe any likely direct, indirect or secondary impacts of the project (either alone or in combination with other plans or projects) on the Natura 2000 site by virtue of size and scale, landtake, distance from Natura 2000 site or key features of the site, resource requirements (e.g. water abstraction, etc), emissions (disposal to land / water / air), excavation requirements, transportation requirements, duration of construction, operation, decommissioning, etc and other.